Q/A: SFO Direct Investing 101

-Q: Deal flow and then making the right decisions are critical, this is much more hands on then most other investments, do they outsource this or should an SFO build this internally?
+Q: Deal flow and then making the right decisions are critical, this is much more hands-on than most other investments, do they outsource this or should an SFO build this internally?

-Q: You have such a wonderful background, please tell us a about how you got into investment banking and why you found this so engaging?
+Q: You have such a wonderful background, please tell us an about how you got into investment banking and why you found this so engaging?

-Q: After a successful career you then initially consulted and worked in such a capacity for some of the world’s most prominent families, how where you able to do this?
+Q: After a successful career you then initially consulted and worked in such a capacity for some of the world’s most prominent families, how were you able to do this?

-AJR: You have such a wonderful background, please tell us a about how you got into investment banking and why you found this so engaging?
+AJR: You have such a wonderful background, please tell us an about how you got into investment banking and why you found this so engaging?

-NT: I came from a business family background. within my immediate family tree, someone has been involved in farming (tobacco, corn, soy beans), construction, beverages (Nehi Sodas, bourbon), construction, food processing or barges.
-I owned my first business when I was 17 which was a concession business at a large municipal park with two baseball elds and a pool.
+NT: I came from a business family background. within my immediate family tree, someone has been involved in farming (tobacco, corn, soybeans), construction, beverages (Nehi Sodas, bourbon), construction, food processing or barges.
+I owned my first business when I was 17 which was a concession business at a large municipal park with two baseball fields and a pool.
 At peak periods I had ten employees.
-So Business School, wall Street, investment banking were places I thought I could learn how to do business better.
+So Business School, Wall Street, investment banking were places I thought I could learn how to do business better.